FACULTY

 Frances Comer, DO (she/her):

 Dr. Comer is our lead in providing general pediatric care, pediatric OMT and sports medicine care in our office.
 Dr. Comer attended OUHCOM and completed residency through Nationwide Children’s Hospital (NCH).
-She completed her sports medicine fellowship through NCH while concurrently practicing as a pediatrician and OMT provider.
-Her medical interests include pediatrics and sports medicine, but specifically, OMT, breastfeeding medicine, nutrition, physical activity, and musculoskeletal ultrasound.
+She completed her sports medicine fellowship through NCH while concurrently practicing general pediatrics and pediatric OMT.
+Her medical interests include pediatrics and sports medicine, but specifically, OMT, breastfeeding medicine, pediatric preventative care, and musculoskeletal injuries.
 She enjoys running, strength training, yoga, Disney, spending time with family and friends, cheering on Cleveland sports teams and the WVU Mountaineers!

 Ashley Cremona-Simmons, DO (She/her):

 Dr. Cremona-Simmons originally from Maryland has made the Buckeye State her home.
 She obtained both her BA in Public Health and MS in Biotechnology from Johns Hopkins University.
 She completed her undergraduate medical education at OUHCOM and residency at Riverside Methodist Hospital.
-She is passionate about academic medicine, Women's Health, combating health inequities, DEI initiatives and increasing URM representation in medicine.
-In her free time, she enjoys spending time with her family, DIY home projects, and cooking .
+She is passionate about academic medicine, Women's Health, combating health inequities, inclusion and belonging initiatives, and increasing URM representation in medicine.
+In her free time, she enjoys spending time with her family, DIY home projects, and cooking.

 Carrie Gray, DO (SHE/HER):